2mac/rockbot/CONFIG.md

 The available options are as follows:

+- `auth` - Authentication info.
+See below for details.
 - `channels` - A list of channels to join.
 - `command_char` - The character by which rockbot will recognize a command originating from IRC. (default: `,`)